dvds/scripts/README.md

 ## Troubleshooting

-### You haven't put a DVD in your DVD-Rom drive

-When scripts detects this it'll report the following warning and terminate:
+The following are a few common error messages and their solutions.

 ```sh
 __get_dvd_device: No DVD devices found containing a DVD
 ```

-### You haven't put the correct DVD in the DVD-Rom drive for the script that you are executing
+You haven't put a DVD in your DVD-Rom drive.
+No explanation required here as to how to fix this.

-When scripts detects this it'll report the following warning and terminate:

 ```sh
 check_dvd_volume_label: DVD label 'PANPIPE_MOODS_7' does not match expected volume label 'WIGGLES_YMMFLD_UK'
 ```

+You haven't put the correct DVD in the DVD-Rom drive for the script that you are executing.
+Change the DVD or run the correct script.

 ## License